wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 The `handleAddOrUpdateAction` and `handleRemoveAction` functions call the `mutate` function returned by the `useCartMutations`.
 The `loading` flag is used to disable the buttons while any cart mutations are in progress.

-This is just an example of how you could use the `useCartMutations` hook and only using simple products, but as I'm sure you noticed it support a `variationId` as the second parameter.
-Implementing Variable product support in our `SingleProduct` component is out of the scope this guide, but with what has been provided you should have no problem implementing variable product support.
+This is just an example of how you could use the `useCartMutations` hook using simple products, but as I'm sure you noticed, it support a `variationId` as the second parameter.
+Implementing Variable product support in our `SingleProduct` component is out of the scope this section, but with what has been provided you should have no problem implementing variable product support.

 ## Conclusion